jqno/jqno.github.io/_posts/2016-06-26-generics-in-equalsverifier-part-2.md

 - equalsverifier
 - generics
 ---
-In [Part 1]({{ pcposturl(2016, 06, 23, "generics-in-equalsverifier-part-1") }}) of this two-part series, we have explored how to determine the full, generic type of a class's fields.
+In [Part 1]({% post_url 2016-06-23-generics-in-equalsverifier-part-1 %}) of this two-part series, we have explored how to determine the full, generic type of a class's fields.
 Now it's time to do something with this information: instantiate an object of any given type.

 Introduction
 ---